Types of Massage

 A Full Body massage usually takes a minimum of an hour to complete.
 You also have a 30 minute or 90 minute massage instead if you wish.

-Performance Enhancing Massage
+Clinical Sports Performance Massage

 Sports Massage includes pre-event and post-event massage techniques designed with the athlete in mind.
 It utilises techniques slightly firmer and vigorous than that of Swedish Massage.
-Encompassing pre-event and post-event techniques aimed at preparing the body for it's upcoming task using compression techniques to increase blood supply and nutrients to muscle tissue, light stretching and warming techniques and flushing lactic acid build-up from muscle ttissue in order to reduce fatigue and pain.
+Encompassing pre-event and post-event techniques aimed at preparing the body for it's upcoming task using compression techniques to increase blood supply and nutrients to muscle tissue, light stretching and warming techniques and flushing lactic acid build-up from muscle tissue in order to reduce fatigue and pain.

 Sports massage techniques stimulate the circulation and loosen the fibres that have been bound together.
 This enhances Lymph circulation, lubricating the muscles, decreasing friction and removing toxins and acids.